pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/InsideTypo3/ABasicInstallation/Index.rst

 then we can see what is actually left...

-First of all the general introduction to the source code file structure is found in the " `Installing and Upgrading
+First of all the general introduction to the source code file structure is found in the " :ref:`Installation and Upgrade Guide
-<../Sites/typo3/doc_inst_upgr/doc/manual.sxw>`_ " document.
-So I'll
-not be going into details on that here.
+<t3install:start>` ".
+So I'll not be going into details on that here.

 For the coming sections in this document I have made a directory "coreinstall" on the same level as an installation of the source code.